FuadNabi/Week-One-Capstone/README.md

 4. Right-click on the index.html file

-5. Select open file with live server
+5. Select the open file with a live server